guilherssousa/guilherssousa/README.md

 ## 🛠 Hi, nice to meet you

 I like to consider myself as a software craftsman.
 Most of the time we are not coding but concerning on methods to solve the adversities we are introduced.
-Therefore, we are more than just coders!
+Therefore, we are more than just coders, right?
 Well, also because most of the time my code isn't productive at all.

 - Fullstack Developer at [Mais Esports](https://maisesports.com.br/), also a open source contributor and 15-minute writer.
 - Most side projects are [Pokémon](https://github.com/guilherssousa/mew-machine) and Esports.